Updated: Mar 3, 2022

 “Not so fast.” said the pig.
 “For you, that’s just a contribution, but for me, it’s a total commitment.”

-You should think about this story in every situation that may have a negative impact on the team, and ask the basic question of "Who is the chicken and who is the pig?"
+You should think about this story in every situation that may have a negative impact on the team and ask the fundamental question of "Who is the chicken and who is the pig?"

 A chicken is a stakeholder that does not have direct responsibility for the teamwork but still benefits from the pig's work.
 Chickens are listeners that do not contribute to the day-to-day effort of getting things done (they do not participate in team activities).

-Pigs are the core team members that are truly committed to the process; they participate in the day-to-day activities of the development process and have direct responsibility for the deliverables.
+Pigs are the core team members that are genuinely committed to the process; they participate in the day-to-day activities of the development process and have direct responsibility for the deliverables.